HarperDB/documentation/docs/harperdb-studio/manage-schemas-browse-data.md

 1) Click the plus icon at the top right of the table browser.
 2) The Studio will pre-populate existing table attributes in JSON format.

-    *The hash_attribute is not included, but you can add it in and set it to your desired value.
+    *The primary key is not included, but you can add it in and set it to your desired value.
 Auto-maintained fields are not included and cannot be manually set.
 You may enter a JSON array to insert multiple records in a single transaction.*
 3) Enter values to be added to the record.

-    *You may add new attributes to the JSON and they will be reflexively added to the table.*
+    *You may add new attributes to the JSON; they will be reflexively added to the table.*
 4) Click the **Add New** button.